CommandCrafterx/silkos-legacy/README.md

 ./tools/ew.py
 ```
 ## Precompiled Images
-If you can´t compile SilkOS yourself we offer precompiled Images in the [Releases](https://github.com/CommandCrafterx/silkos/releases) Section.
+If you can't compile SilkOS yourself we offer precompiled Images in the [Releases](https://github.com/CommandCrafterx/silkos/releases) Section.
 ## License
 Most of the Source Code is licensed under the BSD or MIT license but some third party components like the grub bootloader are GPL licensed.